Get the party started with this incredible homemade olive dip.

 Now we’re going to add 2 small cans of sliced black olives.
 I’m going to put those in with the green ones.
 I won’t have to chop those as much since they’re already sliced.
 Then I’m going to mix that in our cream cheese mixture.

 Now we’ll add this to a nice serving bowl.
 And you probably want to chill it for a little bit before serving.
-And there you have a delicious, easy olive dip for your crackers.
+And there you have a delicious, easy olive dip to spread on crackers.
 That’s one of the recipes in our 101 Recipes with Cream Cheese cookbook.

 End of Video Transcript